 My hair is really thick.
 Thick enough that hair stylists, colorists, and blow dry bar stylists tend to cringe when I sit down in their chairs, resigned to the fact that the appointment will probably take twice as long as usual.
 I always assumed this was why my hair takes forever to dry, too — but recently, I learned that I actually have low-porosity hair, which makes strands more likely to hold onto water.
 It only took a few product swaps — and some expert advice — to cut my dry time in half.

 In case you don't know, porosity is the hair’s ability to absorb and retain water, and it's defined by the state of the hair cuticle.
-“If your hair has low porosity, that means that you have smaller cuticles and that it [resists] moisture,” Ashley Streicher, a celebrity hair stylist for Mandy Moore and Sarah Paulson (and R+Co’s newest Collective member), tells The Zoe Report.
+“If your hair has low porosity, that means that you have smaller cuticles and that it [resists] moisture,” Ashley Streicher, a celebrity hair stylist for Mandy Moore and Sarah Paulson (and R+Co’s newest Collective member), tells TZR.
 High porosity hair, on the other hand, is quick to absorb moisture — and quick to lose it, too.
+The ideal drying process — along with the products you use on your hair — varies depending on your hair’s texture, and the more you know, the better you’ll be able to avoid damage and keep your locks looking hydrated (without increasing drying time).

 “Porosity levels differ from person to person depending on certain variables,” Ebony Bomani, the lead stylist and product educator for The Mane Choice, tells TZR.
 “Genetics is one of them.”
 She adds that highly-textured hair types, like curls and natural coils, are likely low porosity, as is Asian hair.
 There are three main ways to assess your low porosity: “It takes forever for water and products to penetrate, the hair resists chemical processes, and — the most annoying one — it takes forever to dry,” Bomani says.